Knock Out Your Knee Pain With Knee Physical Therapy In Fort Myers, FL

 Manual Therapy

 The best physical therapists usually incorporate manual therapy into the treatment plan for knee conditions.
-This is a hands-on treatment where physical therapists can mobilize stiff joints that are causing knee problems and pain.
+This is a hands-on treatment where physical therapists can mobilize stiff joints that are causing pain and discomfort.

 Myofascial Release